bitnami/charts/TESTING.md

 * The installation of the chart can be customized via runtime parameters, which are provided using the `runtimes-parameters.yaml` file.
 See the [Runtime parameters](#runtime-parameters) section for further information.

-* The runtime parameters are shared accross all `actions`, which guarantees that each release of the chart is based on the exact same configuration.
+* The runtime parameters are shared across all `actions`, which guarantees that each release of the chart is based on the exact same configuration.

 ### vib-verify.json vs vib-publish.json